2020 Tour — Frequently Asked Questions

 Do you need to know what items I plan to bring to the event?

 No. Each ticket holder can bring two items (and must bring at least one item).
 Except for our KOSO ticket winners, ANTIQUES ROADSHOW does not prescreen these items.

 Can you make recommendations about which items I should bring?

 Is there a cost to receive an appraisal at the event?

-No. Each ticket holder will receive free verbal appraisals of up to two items at the event.
+No. Every ticket holder will receive a free verbal appraisal for up to two items at the event.

 Can I get a written appraisal?